19hours/sg-statutes/Acts/Telecommunications Act.md

 (e) the control and regulation of interference by radiowaves or electrical or other means to telecommunications in Singapore;

-(f) the control and regulation of installation, wiring, cabling and other types of works to be carried out on the telecommunication systems of a public telecommunication licensee;
+(f) the control and regulation of installation, wiring, cabling and other types of works to be carried out on the telecommunication systems of a telecommunication system licensee;

 [10/2005 wef 16/02/2005]

 [Act 19 of 2011 wef 01/02/2012]

+[Act 30 of 2016 wef 01/02/2017]

 (g) the control and regulation of the allocation and use of —